The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Saturated fat has been blamed for heart disease for decades.
 This conclusion was drawn from early observational research that failed to control for sugar intake, smoking, processed food consumption, and overall metabolic health.

-Higher-quality, contemporary research does not support a causal relationship between saturated fat intake and cardiovascular disease in metabolically healthy individuals (10).
+Higher-quality contemporary research does not consistently support a causal relationship between saturated fat intake and cardiovascular disease in metabolically healthy populations (10).

 Saturated fats play essential roles in normal human physiology, including: